colored-dye/colored-dye.github.io/README.md

-# colored-dye's blog
+# Source files for colored-dye's blog

-Theme: hugo-xterm